mavillez/Oblivion/docs/source/scripts.rst

 1. Setting System Variables in the Scripts
 ------------------------------------------

-In order to prevent anoying warnings during the course of run it is manadatory to include the following variables in the scripts.
+In order to prevent annoying warnings during the course of run it is mandatory to include the following variables in the scripts.

 * In Scripts associated to OpenMPI compiled with GCC include